 We ate out in the town every day for dinner and Villa Medici was our favourite restaurant, they served up delicious Italian cuisine and generous portions (just look at that pizza!).
 We also ate at The Wolf Bar & Grill which was a nice option with a small menu, I highly recommend the tempura prawns to start with.
 On our last day we visited Casa Algarvia to try some authentic Portuguese dishes.
 We tried the pork and clam Cataplana which was like a cross between a stew and a paella, it was tasty but a bit gritty due to the clams.
 Drinks were especially cheap here, with a glass of wine costing only €3.50 so a very good option for those on a budget.

 - Buy now, save later - book transfers in advance to avoid being ripped off!
 Ask your hotel what companies they recommend

 - Venture out - if you get bored in Carvoeiro you may be tempted to visit Portimão... don’t!
 It’s rundown and we didn't enjoy it there

 - Sunset sky - the caves and boardwalk are definitely the prime spots to watch the sun go down and to get some spectacular pictures

 - Watch your step - stairs are carved into the rocks at the caves but some have eroded away, so take care when making your way down!

 I recommend a trip to Carvoeiro if you’re in need of a rest or just love to be surrounded by natural beauty.
 It offers cliffs, caves and scenic oceanic views and is the best place to visit in the off-peak season.
-We visited in December 2017 and the weather was lovely in the day with highs of 18 degrees (surprisingly hot in the sun) and chilly in the evening.
-The hotels, town, restaurants and beaches are pretty vacant so you can have a truly relaxing experience.
+The weather in Carvoeiro in December was just lovely in the day with highs of 18 degrees (surprisingly hot in the sun), cooling down to about 7 degrees in the evening.
+The hotels, town, restaurants and beaches are pretty vacant so you can have a truly relaxing experience!